-Our two Speech and Language Therapists are in school for two days each per week.
+Our two Speech and Language Therapists are in school for a combined total of two days per week.
 Pupils have a weekly session with a therapist, which is attended by a teaching assistant, who will then follow up the child’s speech or language programme during the week.
 The specialist staff and Speech and Language Therapists regularly liaise to create specific learning experiences tailored to individual children's needs.

 How the Provision functions